kafeiyin00/TestDataForPanoramicLidar/README.md

 recognition, and so on.

 ## Data
-The orientation data is stored in the pos.txt file (Be careful that the Euler angles are defined in the NED coordinate system ).
+The orientation data is stored in the pos.txt file.
-The corresponding level arm parameter is (0,0,1.1), and boresight parameter is (-1.8, 177.7,-38.5).

 ## Example
 To avoid the ambiguity,  here is a simple code, projecting the 3d point in the camera coordinate systme onto the panoramic image: